elect Shannon Matson

-We need a living wage in Hawai’i.
-Our current cost of living continues to climb here, to the highest in the nation, and our workers deserve a living wage.
+We need a living wage in Hawaii.
+Our current cost of living continues to climb here and our workers deserve a living wage.
 I participated in the “Fight for $15!” campaign and believe that we need to do even better.
 If elected I would be opposed to ANY further raises for elected officials until we pass a TRUE “Living wage” bill that supports all of our workers.

 Unions have given us some of the greatest advancements in workers rights in the history of the industrialized age.
 I absolutely support all employees to organize and continue to work for their own rights and the rights of all workers in Hawai’i and beyond.